-The month of July is celebrated as National Lost Pet Prevention Month as we get more and more concerned that a pet gets lost every 2 seconds in the United States.
-This is very concerning information because only 1 in every 10 cases of lost pets will get reunited with its family.
+The month of July is celebrated as National Lost Pet Prevention Month as we get more and more concerned that a pet gets lost every two seconds in the United States.
+This is very concerning information because only one in every ten cases of lost pets will get reunited with their family.

 National Lost Pet Prevention month was established by Pet Hub Inc in order to try to prevent pets from getting separated from their families every day.

 Obedience training is very important from a small age if you want to have a casual relationship with your dog and walk in the park without a leash.
 Train your dog to always return on voice command.
 This is of course very important for its physical health, roaming dogs can get hit by a car or attacked by another dog.
 All dog owners should deploy the required strategies to keep their pet safe, everyday, and not just during National Lost Pet Prevention Month.

 Keep Them on a Leash

 Of course, if your dog is more aloof and likes to run around then keeping the leash on their collar is a must.
 Unless you are in a secure, fenced area where you can unleash your dog, keep them secured by your side.
 Don’t forget that dogs are animals and no matter how hard we train them they can always run away to chase a squirrel or a stray cat.

 No matter if you have a dog or a cat, get them microchipped.
 It’s a big needle but it’s sharp enough for a painless procedure.
 And also do not forget to register the microchip with your information because many lost pets that are brought into veterinary clinics are microchipped with chips with no info on them.

 Get your pet a modern collar tag with their name and your phone number.
-This is the easiest way to get reunited if a good samaritan finds your dog or a cat wondering around.
+This is the easiest way to get reunited if a good samaritan finds your dog or a cat wandering around.